 One of the best ways is to buy a new factory direct building made for your site and project.

-HTS will go even one better here and engineer a temporary building that not only meets the generic BS6399 Building Codes, but one that is built to meet the structural calculations that are specific to the actual site.
+HTS will go even one better here and engineer a temporary building that not only meets the generic BS6399 Building Regulations, but one that is built to meet the structural calculations that are specific to the actual site.
 This is particularly pertinent for sites that are at a high altitude or coastal regions.

 Why it’s important to comply